-10.3 Rolling Half Day Clinical Governance Meetings
+Rolling Half Day Clinical Governance Meetings

 These half day sessions, which are held ten times per year, provide the opportunity for protected clinical governance time.
 All non-emergency clinics and lists are cancelled.
 Attendance is for as many staff as possible, from all appropriate disciplines and professions, including general managers, assistant general managers, nurses and therapists.
-Central to the topics covered are cases raised as Areas of Concern (ACONs) as a consequence of mortality case record reviews, the outcomes of Serious Incident investigations together with Complaints and Claims.
+Central to the topics covered are cases raised as Areas of Concern (ACONs) as a consequence of mortality case record reviews,

+Author: Sarah El Sharnoubi Date of issue: October 2017 Page 13 of 18 Valid until: October 2010 the outcomes of Serious Incident investigations together with Complaints and Claims.
 These meetings provide a forum for discussion, learning and the creation of appropriate Specialty specific actions plans.
 For this reason, they represent a vital element of the Trust's Learning from Deaths framework.